 Consortium staff will schedule an initial call with the program within 30 business days of receipt of Application.
 Consortium staff will also be available for regularly scheduled technical assistance calls throughout the review process.
 Programs are encouraged to contact the Consortium at any time with questions regarding the Self Study Guide, the Accreditation Standards, as well as the process for Initial Accreditation and for Renewal of Accreditation.
 Further, programs are welcome to submit sections of the required documentation throughout the process.
 Programs will notify the Consortium when all required documentation has been submitted.
 Applications not completed will be kept on file for one year and must be updated when submitted.

 The purpose of the Self Study is to conduct an internal evaluation of the program’s adherence to the Consortium for Advanced Practice Providers’ Accreditation Standards.
 The program conducts their Self Study.
 Tools to assist in the Self Study process include the Accreditation Program Self-Assessment and the Site Visit Agenda for the Accreditation Site Visit.
-The findings of the Self Study are written up and submitted to the Consortium with any associated documentation within approximately eight to twelve calendar months from the date of submitting the Application.
+The findings of the Self Study are written up and submitted to the Consortium with any associated documentation within eight to twenty-four calendar months from the date of submitting the Application.
+The average time of submission is 12 months.

 The Application, Self Study Report, any other associated documentation, and payment of the remaining balance of the $9,000 application fee (in addition to the $1,000 fee to initiate the review) for Initial Accreditation and the $3,500 review fee for Renewal of Accreditation, must be received prior to further accreditation review action such as conducting the Site Visit.